tsuibergsveryown/CryptoSentiment-Capstone/README.md

 ### Problem Statement

 The goal of my first capstone aims to create a crypto investment app to serve as an additional input with the insight of public sentiment of a given cryptocurrency to everyday retail investors.
-In order to better understand the price movement of cryptocurrencies, we'll explore the above data and proof myself (and many others) wrong that public sentiment on social media has little to do with the bull price movement we saw during the start of COVID-19 pandemic, regardless of what we naively believe in.
+In order to better understand the price movement of cryptocurrencies, we'll explore the above data, and investigate public sentiment on social media and the closing price on a particular cryptocurrency.
+Are they correlated?
+How correlated?
+How do they affect price prediction?

+Investigate of public sentiment on social media on particular cryptocurrency and the closing price of cryptocurrency.
+Are they correlated?
+How correlated?
+How they affects price prediction?

 A good portion of this project is spent on data wrangling, cleaning, and processing while the last part is dedicated to model training and predictions.

 The key deliverable from this project is a tool that scrapes thousands of Reddit posts on Bitcoin (r/bitcoin) in combination of google trend to analyze and model the relationships between daily closing price and public sentiment from April 7 to July 6, 2021 (3 months trend).

-Viewer can acess to the web-app [here] (https://cryptosentiment.herojuapp.com/)
+Viewer can acess to the web-app [here] (https://cryptosentiment-rg.herojuapp.com/)

 ### Contents of this README